darktable-org/dtdocs/content/module-reference/processing-modules/fill-light.md

 : The fill-light exposure (EV)

 center
 : The median lightness impacted by the fill-light.
-The lightness must be set manually but a color picker can be used to provide a guide based on a sample from the image.
+The lightness must be set manually but a [picker](../../darkroom/processing-modules/module-controls.md#pickers) can be used to provide a guide based on a sample from the image.
 The lightness of the selected point/area is displayed in the gradient bar.

 width
 : The width of the Gaussian curve.
 This number is expressed in zones, with the full range being 10 zones.